mistu01/mffmv11/README.md

     ```
 - And then copy those font files to `Files` folder of the template to make a module.
 - If you have only one font file or want to use only one weight/style then rename the file to `MFFM.ttf` and copy it to `Files` folder of the template.
-- Put the file to the `MFFM` folder if you want to use it in the `installer` mode.
+- If you want to use in installer mode, create a folder named `Fonts` inside `MFFM` folder.
+Put the renamed files in the `MFFM/Fonts` folder.
+Flash the template/Installer

 # Optional Usage
 - Even though the following tutorial follows the `installer` mode, you can shove the `renamed files` directly to the Template's `Files` folder to use it as a permanent module.